eudaimonistic/eudaimonistic/README.md

 - 👀 I’m interested in becoming code-literate
 - 🌱 I’m currently learning how to even read the dang thing
 - 💞️ I’m looking to collaborate on translating back-end into end-user comprehensible readme files, for now...
-- 📫 How to reach me, eudaimonistic#9042 on Discord.
+- 📫 How to reach me, eudaimonistic on Discord.